Squamish is a picturesque town in British Columbia, Canada, known for its stunning natural beauty and outdoor recreational opportunities.

 Leaving Nanaimo via BC Ferries will put you in West Vancouver.
 From there, Squamish is only a 40-minute drive north, making it a perfect day trip destination from Vancouver Island.

-Best Things to See and Do in Squamish
+6 Best Things to Do in Squamish BC

-I remember going to the museum when I was quite young, and have fond memories of panning for gold.
-So I was pleased to find out that this activity is still in service.
+I remember going to the museum when I was young and have fond memories of panning for gold.
+So, while there with my kids, I was pleased to discover that this activity is still in service.

-As an adult, I was able to appreciate the entire wonder of the museum, and both hubby and I were extremely impressed with every exhibit and activity this National Historic Site offers.
+As an adult, I appreciated the entire wonder of the museum, and both hubby and I were extremely impressed with every exhibit and activity this National Historic Site offers.

 Highlights

-- The seventeen industrial and residential buildings provide you with insight and a better understanding of what life was actually like when the mine was in full operation.
+- Industrial and residential buildings: These 17 structures provide insight and a better understanding of life when the mine was fully operational.

-- The Britannia A to Z Historical Exhibits allows you to dig even deeper into the Britannia community as a whole with personal stories, photos and artifacts.
+- Britannia A to Z Historical Exhibits: allow you to dig even deeper into the Britannia community with personal stories, photos and artifacts.

-- The Machine Shop explains what each machine, tool and equipment was used for during mining operation.
+- Machine Shop: explains what each machine, tool and equipment was used for during the mining operation.

-- And, the Visitor Centre provides many hands-on exhibits, as well as an award-winning film tracing Britannia’s mining heritage.
+- Visitor Centre: provides many hands-on exhibits and an award-winning film tracing Britannia's mining heritage.

 For up-to-date information regarding ticket prices and operation hours, visit their website.

-The 10-minute ride in a cushy 8 passenger capacity gondola takes you to the Summit Lodge located at 885m above sea level.
-Once at the top you are free to roam about at your leisure.
-There are numerous walking and hiking trails, viewing platforms, and the remarkable Sky Pilot Suspension Bridge.
+The 10-minute ride in a cushy 8-passenger capacity gondola takes you to the Summit Lodge at 885m above sea level.
+Once at the top, you can roam about at your leisure.
+Numerous walking and hiking trails, viewing platforms, and the remarkable Sky Pilot Suspension Bridge are all found here.

 The gondola is open year-round, and both summer and winter offer different activities for you to enjoy.